Phalcode/gamevault-docs/docs/server-docs/indexing-and-metadata.md

 ## Game Box Arts

+Crackpipe utilizes a simple Google Image Search library to find suitable box arts for games.
+This is necessary because RAWG does not provide box arts directly.

 ### Google Image Search

 #### Finding Box Arts

-Crackpipe uses a simple Google Image Search library to find suitable box arts for games.
-This is necessary because RAWG does not provide box arts directly.
+Crackpipe uses the following algorithm to find box arts:

+1. Searches for `GAME-TITLE inurl:steamgriddb.com`.
+2. If no results are found, searches for `GAME-TITLE game box art`.
+3. Filters the results to PNG and JPG formats.
+4. Selects the first available image that matches the target aspect ratio.

-#### Rate Limiting
+#### Rate Limiting and Cooldown

 When adding or updating a large number of games (more than 100), there might be rate limits imposed by Google on your IP address.
-In such cases, it is recommended to wait for a day or two before continuing the search.
+In such cases, Crackpipe implements a cooldown mechanism to manage the rate limit.

-### Box Art Selection Algorithm

-The following algorithm is used to select box arts:

-1. Searches for `GAME-TITLE (RELEASE-YEAR) game box art`.
-2. Filter the results to PNG and JPG formats.
-3. Filter the results to images where the height is less than the width.
-4. Select the first available image.
+The cooldown works as follows:

+- The cooldown duration is determined by the `IMAGE_GOOGLE_API_RATE_LIMIT_COOLDOWN_IN_HOURS` configuration value, expressed in hours.
+- If no box art images are found for multiple games, indicating a potential Google Image Search rate limit, the cooldown is activated for the specified duration.
+- The cooldown prevents further box art searches until the cooldown duration has elapsed.
+- Once the cooldown is activated, a warning message is logged, whenever crackpipe tries to search for new boxarts, indicating the remaining cooldown time.

+#### Disabling Google Image

+If you rather set your box-arts yourself and want to completely disable the Google Image Search feature, you can use the `TESTING_GOOGLE_API_DISABLED` environment variable.
+This will block all Google requests.

 ### Image Storage